Faculty Profiles

 Professional Experience

-Dr. Anagnostis Agelarakis, has worked in archaeo-anthropological field/lab research projects in 10 countries.
+Dr. Anagnostis P. Agelarakis, has worked in archaeo-anthropological field/lab research projects in 10 countries.
 As PI of archaeological-anthropological projects carried out in 9 out of those 10 countries he has published to date research results involving 65 archaeological sites.

-Please see "Personal Statement", and "Selected Publications and Presentations", and/or visit his profile in Academia.edu, or ResearchGate.
+Also see "Personal Statement", and "Selected Publications and Presentations", and/or visit his profile in Academia.edu, or ResearchGate.

 Personal Statement